ktbyers/ktb_journal/2025/february.md

 +     data += self.read_until_pattern(pattern=terminator)
 ```

-This fix didn't work and closer inspection of how `_test_channel_read()` was being called revealed it would not send an "enter" in this case anyways.
-Looking at the logs after implementing this fix showed that the "enter" and subsequent "EOF received" were still there.
+This fix also didn't work and closer inspection of `_test_channel_read()` and how it was being called revealed it would not send additional `enters` anyways.

-3. Fix number 3 (the one that worked)
+Looking at the logs after this fix revealed both the `enter` and the subsequent `EOF received` were still there. 🐛

+**Fix3**

+This one worked. 🎉

-So I looked more closely at the Netmiko code particularly what happens immediately after the SSH login completes and I was lead to this:
+So I looked more closely at the Netmiko code, particularly what happens immediately after the SSH login finishes and I was lead to this:

 ```python
     def _try_session_preparation(self, force_data: bool = True) -> None: